mht-source/openclaw-antigravity-patch/README.md

 - `claude-sonnet-4-6`
 - `gpt-oss-120b-medium` (OpenAI on Google Vertex)

+## Allowlist — automatic model detection

+`patch.sh` automatically adds models to the allowlist for all configured providers.
+It reads `models.generated.js` and cross-references with your `auth.profiles` in `openclaw.json` — only models whose provider you have auth for are added.

+This means if you have Anthropic API key configured, all Anthropic models will be added automatically.
+Same for OpenAI, etc.

 ## Platform

 Default platform string is `linux/amd64`.
 Edit `patch.sh` line 13 for macOS: